-It has never been a better time to study Economics.
-The study of Economics involves the development of skills which enable students to examine the dynamic issues and policies relating to Australian and global markets.
-The Covid19 pandemic has highlighted the importance of economic literacy, that is, understanding the forces that shape all our lives and the role that we play in the world around us.
-Econor nics assists students to develop the skills to: General: comprehend the background and implications of contemporary economic issues discuss appropriate policies to solve economic problems and issues understand what a change in interest rates, share values or the value of the Australian dollar means to individuals and the economy identify fluctuations in the global and Australian economies and their likely effects on business understand reasons for changes in employment patterns identify, using economic thinking, appropriate strategies to protect the natural environment understand Australia's trade position in its region.
-The study of Economics can lead to careers in: share trading, finance or commodities markets; business; economic forecasting; banking; insurance; tourism; resource management; property development and management; government; environmental management; town planning; foreign affairs; economic policy development and engineering projects. eliminary course focuses on the way elements eliminary course provides an essential founda er.
-1. Introduction to Economics 10 % of course time Preliminary Course 2.
-Consumers and Business 10 % of course time Structure 3.
-Markets 20 % of course time 4.
-Labour Markets 20 % of course time 5.
-Financial Markets 20 % of course time 6.
-Government in the Economy 20 % of course time ne HSC course focuses on the management of an economy.
-It examines the global framework in hich the Australian economy operates.
-HSC Course 1.
-The Global Economy 25 % of course time Structure 2.
+General: The study of Economics involves the development of skills which enable students to examine the dynamic issues and policies relating to Australian and global markets.
+Global issues highlight the importance of economic literacy, that is, understanding the forces that shape all our lives and the role that we play in the world around us.
+Economics assists students to develop the skills to: • comprehend the background and implications of contemporary economic issues • discuss appropriate policies to solve economic problems and issues • understand what a change in interest rates, share values or the value of the Australian dollar means to individuals and the economy • identify fluctuations in the global and Australian economies and their likely effects on business • understand reasons for changes in employment patterns • identify, using economic thinking, appropriate strategies to protect the natural environment • understand Australia's trade position in its region.
+The study of Economics can lead to careers in: share trading, finance or commodities markets; business; economic forecasting; banking; insurance; tourism; resource management; property development and management; government; environmental management; town planning; foreign affairs; economic policy development and engineering projects.
+Preliminary Course Structure The Preliminary course focuses on the way elements of the economy interact with one another.
+The Preliminary course provides an essential foundation for the HSC course.
+Introduction to Economics 10 % of course time Consumers and Business 10 % of course time Markets 20 % of course time Labour Markets 20 % of course time Financial Markets 20 % of course time HSC Course Structure The HSC course focuses on the management of an economy.
+It examines the global framework in which the Australian economy operates.
+1. The Global Economy 25 % of course time 2.
 Australia's Place in the Global Economy 25 % of course time 3.
 Economic Issues 25 % of course time 4.
-Economic Policies and Management 25 % of course time Extern al Assessment % Internal Assessment % Section Object n 1 ive response questions 20 Knowledge and understanding of course content 40 Section Short-a n II answer questions 40 Stimulus-based skills 20 HSC Assessment: n III lates answer one stimulus-based extended se question.
-20 Inquiry and research 20 Section Candic questic lates answer one extended response 20 Communication of economic information, ideas and issues in appropriate forms 20
+Economic Policies and Management 20 % of course time 25 % of course time External Assessment % Internal Assessment % Section 1 Objective response questions 20 Knowledge and understanding of course content 40 HSC Assessment: Section II Short-answer questions 40 Stimulus-based skills 20 nac Assessment.
+Section III Candidates answer one stimulus-based extended response question.
+20 Inquiry and research 20 Section IV Candidates answer one extended response question 20 Communication of economic information, ideas and issues in appropriate forms